pedro-mendonca/GP-Convert-PT-AO90/README.md

 ## Description

-This plugins customizes the default behavior of GlotPress Portuguese (Portugal) Locales, allowing you to automatically convert the approved/current strings in Portuguese (Portugal) to its variant of Portuguese (Portugal, AO90).
+This plugin for GlotPress customizes the default behavior of the Portuguese (Portugal) Locales, allowing you to automatically convert the approved/current strings in Portuguese (Portugal) to its variant of Portuguese (Portugal, AO90).

 Keep the Portuguese (Portugal) root translations and the Portuguese (Portugal, AO90) variant translations automatically converted and synced in your GlotPress install.